phil-opp/blog_os/blog/content/edition-2/posts/09-paging-implementation/index.md

 }
 ```

-We first use an `usable_frames` method to get an iterator of usable frames from the memory map.
+We first use the `usable_frames` method to get an iterator of usable frames from the memory map.
 Then, we use the [`Iterator::nth`] function to get the frame with index `self.next` (thereby skipping `(self.next - 1)` frames).
 Before returning that frame, we increase `self.next` by one so that we return the following frame on the next call.

 [`Iterator::nth`]: https://doc.rust-lang.org/core/iter/trait.Iterator.html#method.nth